 “[Cennydd’s] expertise was absolutely invaluable… our ideas around transparency and control of personalised systems were very well received… Cennydd also schooled us in the art of using Apple Keynote to produce functional prototypes which was a huge eye-opener - it took us no time at all to produce a compelling interactive demo and it’s an approach we’ll be re-using for sure.” —Tim Cowlishaw, BBC R&D.

-My writing and speaking commitments mean I have availability to work with just a few select clients in 2018.
+My writing and speaking commitments mean I have availability to work with just a few select clients in early 2019.
 I expect Ethical Design Sprints to book up fast.
 To find out more or discuss booking a sprint for your team: